vidbina/vidbina.github.io/_posts/2020-04-01-enterpreneurship-in-europe.markdown

 title: On The Entrepreneurial Environment in Europe
 description: |
-  A friend asked how the entrepreneurial environments in America and Europe are different which, from my experiences, seem to revolve around access to venture capital and culture.
+  A friend asked how the entrepreneurial environments in America and Europe are different which, from my experience, seem to revolve around access to venture capital and culture.
 date:  2020-04-01 11:49:04 +0000
 type: enterpreneurship # for icon
 category: enterpreneurship # for url